All Together Now

 Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by Yellow Ribbon Singapore

-We also dropped by the office of the Casino Regulatory Authority
+We also dropped by the office of the Gambling Regulatory Authority

 and learnt how it regulates Singapore’s casinos with the big-picture objective of preventing casino-associated ills from taking root.